ihonliu/ResXKeyCodeGenerator/README.md

 * No cold start penalty
 * Smaller combined size of dll (up to 50%, since it doesn't need to store the keys for every single language)

-Disadvantages of using `VocaDB` code generation
+Disadvantages of using `Catglobe` code generation

 * Since `CultureInfo` are pre-computed, custom `CultureInfo` are not supported (or rather, they always return the default language)
 * Cannot lookup "all" keys (unless using reflection)